Ylianst/MeshCentral/docs/docs/install/index.md

 On Windows, the built-in firewall will need to be configured to allow TCP ports 80, 443 and 4433 and sometimes UDP port 16990.
 The MeshCentral Windows Installer will add incoming rules for these ports automatically.
 If using the advanced NPM installation or when changing the default ports, it may be needed to add or edit these firewall rules.
 In this section we look at how to do this.

-To get started, we need to go in the control panel, click “System and Security” then “Windows Defender Firewall” and “Advanced Settings” on the left side then click on “Inbound rules”.
+To get started, we need to go in the control panel, click `System and Security` then `Windows Defender Firewall` and `Advanced Settings` on the left side then click on `Inbound rules`.
 This will get us on the right place to add or edit firewall rules.

 ![](images/2022-05-17-00-01-10.png)

-If the MeshCentral Windows Installer was used, the “MeshCentral Server TCP ports” and optionally “MeshCentral Server UDP ports” rules should already be present.
+If the MeshCentral Windows Installer was used, the `MeshCentral Server TCP ports` and optionally `MeshCentral Server UDP ports` rules should already be present.

 #### Editing the existing rules

 To edit an existing rule, simply double click on it.
-To change the allowed inbound ports, go to the “Protocols and Ports” tab and change the local ports.
+To change the allowed inbound ports, go to the `Protocols and Ports` tab and change the local ports.

 ![](images/2022-05-17-00-01-52.png)

 #### Add new firewall rules

-To add a new firewall rule, click on the “New Rule…” then select “Port” and ok.
+To add a new firewall rule, click on the `New Rule…` then select `Port` and ok.
 TCP or UDP and enter the specific local ports needed and ok.
 Then click ok twice, enter the rule name and ok again.

 ![](images/2022-05-17-00-02-25.png)